CodrinCarpovici/portfoliometa/README.md

-# Getting Started with Create React App
+# Meta Advanced React Course Portfolio

 This project is the portfolio project created for the Advanced React Course from Meta.